daler/gffutils/doc/source/examples.rst

 The dialect for the database will be None:

->>> assert db.dialect is None
+>>> assert db.dialect is None, db.dialect

-For cases like this, we should probably construct our own dialog to force all attributes to have the same format.
+For cases like this, we should probably construct our own dialect to force all attributes to have the same format.
 To help with this, we can use the :func:`helpers.infer_dialect` function by providing attributes: